hashicorp/terraform-website/content/source/docs/enterprise/private/gcp-setup-guide.html.md

-Depending on the chosen [operational mode](https://www.terraform.io/docs/enterprise/private/install-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single GCP EC2 instance for demo installations to multiple instances connected to RDS, S3, and an external Vault cluster for a stateless production installation.
+Depending on the chosen [operational mode](https://www.terraform.io/docs/enterprise/private/install-installer.html#operational-mode-decision), the infrastructure requirements for PTFE range from a single Cloud Compute VM instance for demo installations to multiple instances connected to Cloud SQL, Cloud Storage, and an external Vault cluster for a stateless production installation.

 This reference architecture focuses on the “Production - External